YottaDB/YDBDoc/ProgGuide/langext.rst

 1. A sequence of bytes is never illegal when considered as binary data, but can be illegal when treated as a Unicode string.
 The detection and handling of illegal Unicode strings adds complexity, especially when binary and Unicode data reside in different pieces of the same string.

 2. Since binary data may not map to graphic characters in Unicode, the ZWRite format must represent such characters differently.
 A sequence of bytes that is output by a process interpreting it as Unicode may require processing to form correctly input to a process that is interpreting that sequence as binary, and vice versa.
-Therefore, when performing IO operations, including MUPIP EXTRACT and MUPIP LOAD operations in ZWR format, ensure that processes have the compatible environment variables and /or logic to generate the desired output and correctly read and process the input.
+Therefore, when performing IO operations, including MUPIP EXTRACT and MUPIP LOAD operations in ZWR format, ensure that processes have the compatible environment variables and/or logic to generate the desired output and correctly read and process the input.

-3. Application logic managing input / output that interacts with human beings or non-YottaDB applications requires even closer scrutiny.
+3. Application logic managing input/output that interacts with human beings or non-YottaDB applications requires even closer scrutiny.
 For example, fixed length records in files are always defined in terms of bytes.
-In Unicode-related operation, an application may output data such that a character would cross a record boundary (for example, a record may have two bytes of space left, and the next UTF-8 character may be three bytes long), in which case YottaDB fills the record with one or more pad bytes.
+In Unicode-related operations, an application may output data such that a character would cross a record boundary (for example, a record may have two bytes of space left, and the next UTF-8 character may be three bytes long), in which case YottaDB fills the record with one or more pad bytes.
 When a padded record is read as UTF-8, trailing pad bytes are stripped by YottaDB and not provided to the application code.

 For some languages (such as Chinese), the ordering of strings according to Unicode code-points (character values) may not be the linguistically or culturally correct ordering.
 Supporting applications in such languages requires development of collation modules - YottaDB natively supports M collation, but does not include pre-built collation modules for any specific natural language.